Xvid: Patent issues

 As an implementation of MPEG-4 Part 2, Xvid uses many patented technologies.
 For this reason, Xvid 0.9.x versions were not licensed in countries where these software patents are recognized.
 With the 1.0.x releases, a GNU GPL v2 license is used with no explicit geographical restriction.

-However, the legal usage of Xvid may still be restricted by local laws.
+The last US patents expired in November 2023.
+The only patents left worldwide are in Brazil.
+The Fedora Project, a community backed by Red Hat, has imported xvidcore to its repositories on January 24, 2023.

 Sigma Designs controversy

 In July 2002, Sigma Designs released an MPEG-4 video codec called the REALmagic MPEG-4 Video Codec.
 Before long, people testing this new codec found that it contained considerable portions of Xvid code.
 Sigma Designs was contacted and confirmed that a programmer had based REALmagic on Xvid, but assured that all GPL code would be replaced to avoid copyright infringement.
 When Sigma Designs released the supposedly rewritten REALmagic codec, the Xvid developers immediately disassembled it and concluded that it still contained Xvid code, only rearranged in an attempt to disguise its presence.
 The Xvid developers decided to stop work and go public to force Sigma Designs to respect the terms of the GPL.
 After articles were published in Slashdot and The Inquirer, in August 2002 Sigma Designs agreed to publish their source code.